TsingJyujing/GeoScala/README.md

 ## TODO
 - Create new algorithm k-means++ & kmeans || to initialize points with geo-optimized algorithm
 - parse GeoJSON object from string
+- Now support scala 2.10 only, for 2.11 or higher version should download source and `mvn clean package`